The Interstate Medical Licensure Compact (IMLC)

 Which states are part of the Interstate Medical

-As of April 5, 2019, there are 26 states plus the District of Columbia and Guam that have enacted legislation to join the physician compact.
+As of June 3, 2019, there are 29 states plus the District of Columbia and the Territory of Guam that have enacted legislation to join the physician compact.
 They include*:

 Alabama, Arizona, Colorado,

-District of Columbia, Guam, Idaho, Illinois, Iowa, Kansas,
+District of Columbia, Georgia, Guam, Idaho, Illinois, Iowa, Kansas,

-Michigan, Minnesota, Mississippi, Montana, Nebraska, Nevada, New Hampshire,
+Maryland, Michigan, Minnesota, Mississippi, Montana, Nebraska, Nevada, New

 * The states listed in bold are the SPLs currently processing applications and issuing licenses.
 Minnesota is currently accepting IMLC licenses, but is not yet issuing them; the other states listed have passed IMLC legislation and implementation is in process.